riczorn/happyorder/HappyOrder/README.md

 1.1.4
     Forever batch updated for Windows drive auto-detection.
     CORS support added to add support for Chrome developer tools.

 1.1.5
     Slightly modified style for readability

 1.2.1
     Move table
     Spostatavolo

+1.2.3
+    Choose your style

+1.2.4
+    Swipe on the order buttons left and right to change page;
+    Swipe left on the cart items to descrease/increase qt; no drop below zero. items at zero will still show in case of an error, but after Confirm they will be gone.

+1.3.0
+    New electron version for Linux desktops